-conventional deadlift has a larger range of motion (ROM) which means that more work is being done.
-This increases the stress on your back even further.
-Larger ROM is not necessarily a good or a bad thing – it just means that there is higher demand imposed on that area.
+It’s also worth noting that the conventional deadlift has a larger range of motion (ROM) that increases the stress on your back even further.
+However, a larger ROM is not necessarily a good or a bad thing – it just means that a higher demand is imposed on that area.